7-fl/Frequency-server/README.md

 a badarg error, but all the processes still shutdown.

 A more serious problem that could occur is that an adapter process is unlinked when the server is killed.
-That would mean shutting down the system would fail to kill the adapter process.
+That would mean shutting down the system failed to kill an adapter process, which would live on forever.
 Oh, boy.

 In the shell:
 ```erlang